tlossen/remodel/README.md

 ## status

-pre-alpha. play around at your own risk :)
+alpha. play around at your own risk :)

 ## license